Jeasonlee313/MOT_predict_by_physical/README.md

 # Multiple Object Tracking Based on The Simulation of Physical Locations

-This repository hosts our code for our paper Multiple Object Tracking Based on The Simulation of Physical Locations.
+This repository hosts our code for our paper Multiple Object Tracking based on the Simulation of Physical Locations.

 The code will be released after the paper published.